aaronpowell/aaronpowell.github.io/src/documents/posts/2010-04-07-training-videos.md

---- cson
+---
   title: "Training Vidoes"
   metaTitle: "training-videos"
   description: "Instructional videos to get you up and running with LINQ to Umbraco"
   revised: "2010-04-07"
   date: "2010-04-07"
   tags: []
   migrated: "true"
-urls: ["/training-videos"]
+  urls:
-summary: """
+    - "/training-videos"

-"""
+  summary: ""
 ---
 In an effort to get everyone up to speed with LINQ to Umbraco I have put together a series of videos.
 This series looks at how you can use LINQ to Umbraco to create a simple blog engine.